Siuliban: Infrastructure

-Siuliban has an area of 1.257 km2.
+Shiblibari has an area of 1.257 km2.
 It is 44 km from the district headquarters Dhanbad.
 There is a railway station at Kumardubi 2 km away.
 Buses are available in the town.
 It has 15 km roads and both covered and open drains.
 The two major sources of protected water supply are tap water from treated sources and uncovered wells.
 There are 3,989 domestic electric connections and 2 road light points.
 Amongst the medical facilities, it has 10 medicine shops.
 Amongst the educational facilities, it has 6 primary schools, 10 middle schools and 1 secondary school.
 There are senior secondary school and general degree college at Maithon 1 km away.
 Amongst the recreational facilities, there is a cinema theatre.
 It has branches of 3 nationalised banks and one private commercial bank.
 It is a centre of the fire bricks industry and hard coke.